aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgtextcontentelement/lengthadjust/_index.md

 ---
 title: SVGTextContentElement.LengthAdjust
 second_title: Aspose.SVG for .NET API Reference
-description: SVGTextContentElement property.
+description: SVGTextContentElement LengthAdjust property.
 Corresponds to attribute lengthAdjust on the given element.
 The value must be one of the length adjust constants defined on this interface
 type: docs
 weight: 10
 url: /net/aspose.svg/svgtextcontentelement/lengthadjust/